 Where to Eat in Gainesville

 Satchel’s Pizza is a must when visiting Gainesville, not only for the delicious eats, but for the fun and funky furnishings, vintage bus, and artsy vibe.
 Foodies will highly approve of Satchel’s creative pizza combinations, crisp and healthy house salad, and craft soda sampling.
-They also have fun desserts, and whether you are hungry enough for them or not, be sure to browse the menu.
+There are also fun desserts, and whether you are hungry enough for them or not, be sure to browse the “menu”, a real blast-from-the-past treat.

 If Asian-inspired dishes are on your radar, Dragonfly Sushi & Sake is the place to go.
 The Short Rib Miso Ramen dish, with a perfectly-poached egg on top, is excellent and full of exotic flavors.
 A second tasty Asian restaurant is Liquid Ginger, with the best Chicken Pad Thai I’ve ever had.
 Go for lunch to enjoy discounted prices.